-While analogues of the BQAS Localization Theorem recover only the rank of the homology of the quotient knot, in the case of Khovanov homology we obtain a significantly stronger result.
-Indeed, using the result of Dwyer and Wilkerson~\cite{dwyer-wilkerson} it is possible to give a complete description of the Khovanov homology of the quotient knot in terms of the \emph{equivariant Khovanov homology} of a $p$-periodic knot, for a prime $p$.
+While analogs of the BQAS Localization Theorem recover only the rank of the homology of the quotient knot, by applying more refined tools from algebraic topology we obtain a significantly stronger result.
+Indeed, using the result of Dwyer and Wilkerson~\cite{dwyer-wilkerson}, it is possible to give a complete description of the Khovanov homology of the quotient knot in terms of the \emph{equivariant Khovanov homology} of a $p$-periodic knot, for a prime $p$.
 By Theorem~\ref{thm:borel}, the Borel cohomology of $\mathcal{X}_{\kh}(D)$ can be identified with the \emph{equivariant Khovanov homology} $\ekh^{\ast,\ast}(L;\F_{p})$ introduced by the second author~\cite{Politarczyk_Khovanov}.
-Repeating the construction of~\cite{Politarczyk_Khovanov} one can obtain the \emph{equivariant annular Khovanov homology} $\eakh^{\ast,\ast,\ast}(L;\F_{p})$, which, by an analogue of Theorem~\ref{thm:borel}, is isomorphic to the Borel cohomology of $\mathcal{X}_{\akh}(L)$.
+Repeating the construction of~\cite{Politarczyk_Khovanov} one can obtain the \emph{equivariant annular Khovanov homology} $\eakh^{\ast,\ast,\ast}(L;\F_{p})$, which, by an analog of Theorem~\ref{thm:borel}, is isomorphic to the Borel cohomology of $\mathcal{X}_{\akh}(L)$.
 Therefore, $\ekh^{\ast,\ast}(L;\F_{p})$ and $\eakh^{\ast,\ast,\ast}(L;\F_{p})$ admit an action of the cohomology algebra $H^{\ast}(B\Z_{p};\F_{p})$, of the classifying space of $\Z_{p}$ and the action of the mod~$p$ \emph{Steenrod algebra}~$\cA_{p}$.
 These two algebraic structures are sufficient to recover the annular Khovanov homology of the quotient knot from equivariant annular Khovanov homology of the periodic knot, as shown in Theorem~\ref{thm:khovanov-homology-quotient_link}.

 The structure of the paper is as follows.
 Section~\ref{sec:flow_cat} recalls the construction of Lipshitz and Sarkar.
 The reader familiar with the construction can skim through this section, maybe except Subsection~\ref{sub:posets_as}, where the degree of the cover map $\ff$ is expressed in terms of maximal chains in suitably defined posets.
-Section~\ref{sec:equivariant} generalizes the construction of a geometric realization of a cubical flow category to a construction of a geometric realization of an equivariant cubical flow category.
-The results in this section are stated for general equivariant flow categories and for general finite groups.
+Section~\ref{sec:equivariant} generalizes the construction of a geometric realization of a cubical flow category to the construction of a geometric realization of an equivariant cubical flow category.
+The results in this section are stated for general equivariant flow categories and general finite groups.